Prague Castle: Přemyslid fort

 The history of the castle began in 870 when its first walled building, the Church of the Virgin Mary, was built.
-The Basilica of Saint George and the Basilica of St. Vitus were founded under the reign of Vratislaus I, Duke of Bohemia and his son St. Wenceslaus in the first half of the 10th century.
+The Basilica of Saint George and the Basilica of St. Vitus were founded under the reign of Vratislaus I, Duke of Bohemia and his son Wenceslaus I in the first half of the 10th century.

 The first convent in Bohemia was founded in the castle, next to the church of St. George.
 A Romanesque palace was erected here during the 12th century.

 Several 13th-century Venetian coins found there were studied by the numismatist Zdenka Nemeškalová-Jiroudková.

 Medieval castle

 King Ottokar II of Bohemia improved fortifications and rebuilt the royal palace for the purposes of representation and housing.
 In the 14th century, under the reign of Charles IV the royal palace was rebuilt in Gothic style and the castle fortifications were strengthened.
 In place of the rotunda and basilica of St. Vitus, building began of a vast Gothic church, that were completed almost six centuries later.

 During the Hussite Wars and the following decades, the castle was not inhabited.
 In 1485, King Vladislaus II Jagiellon began to rebuild the castle.
 The massive Vladislav Hall (built by Benedikt Rejt) was added to the Royal Palace.
 New defence towers were also built on the north side of the castle.

 A large fire in 1541 destroyed large parts of the castle.
 Under the Habsburgs, some new buildings in Renaissance style were added.
 Ferdinand I built the Belvedere as a summer palace for his wife Anne.
 Rudolph II used Prague Castle as his main residence.
 He founded the northern wing of the palace, with the Spanish Hall, where his precious art collections were exhibited.

 The Third Defenestration of Prague in 1618 took place at the castle which kick-started the Bohemian Revolt.
 During the subsequent wars, the castle was damaged and dilapidated.
 Many works from the collection of Rudolph II were looted by Swedes in 1648 during the Battle of Prague (1648) which was the final act of the Thirty Years' War.

 The last major rebuilding of the castle was carried out by Empress Maria Theresa in the second half of the 18th century.
 Following the abdication of Ferdinand I, in 1848, and the succession of his nephew, Franz Joseph, to the throne, the former emperor, Ferdinand I, made Prague Castle his home.